General Rental Conditions

 The Lessee must pay the security deposit to Le Collectionist no later than fifteen (15) days before the check-in date.

-Le Collectionist shall hold the security deposit for the Principal for the duration of the seasonal rental agreement and shall return it to the Lessee after drawing up a final inventory of the premises and furniture that matches the initial inventory.
+Le Collectionist shall hold the security deposit for the Principal for the duration of the seasonal rental agreement and shall return it to the Lessee after drawing up a final inventory that matches the initial inventory.

 If there is no damage to the rented property, Le Collectionist shall refund the security deposit in full to the Lessee no later than fifteen (15) days after they have returned the keys.